winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### The Thirty-Two Signs of a Great Man

 72\.
-“His father the king repeated himself three times, asking the physiognomists, ‘Look again at the prince’s thirty-two signs.
+“His father, the King, repeated himself three times, asking the physiognomists, ‘Look again at the prince’s thirty-two signs.
 What are they called?’
 {:#p72}

 73\.
 “The fortune-tellers lifted the prince’s robe and described his thirty-two signs: ‘First, his feet are flat.
 The soles of his feet are level and full, and they step on the ground securely.
 Second, the soles of his feet are marked with wheels.
 Complete with a thousand spokes, they shine with many lights.
 Third, his hands and feet are webbed like the king of geese.
 Fourth, his hands and feet are soft like heavenly cloth.
 Fifth, his fingers and toes are unmatched in slenderness and length.
 Sixth, his heels are so full one never tires of looking at them.
 Seventh, his calves are straight up and down like a deer’s legs.
 Eighth, his bones are a chain, and his joints hook together like chain links.
 Ninth, his organ is hidden like that of a horse.
 Tenth, his hands hang down beyond his knees.
 Eleventh, each of his pores has a hair growing from it, the hairs curl to the right, and they’re the color of a dark blue beryl.
 Twelfth, his hair curls to the right, is blue in color, and turns upward.
 Thirteenth, his body is the color of gold.
 Fourteenth, his skin is fine and soft, and dirt doesn’t cling to it.
 Fifteenth, his shoulders are even, full, rounded, and attractive.
 Sixteenth, he has the <em>svastika</em> symbol on his chest.
 Seventeenth, his body is twice as long as a human.
 Eighteenth, his seven points are equally full.
 Nineteenth, his body’s length and breadth is like that of a banyan tree.
 Twentieth, he has rounded cheeks like a lion.
 Twenty-first, his breast is dignified like that of a lion.
 Twenty-second, he has forty teeth in his mouth.
 Twenty-third, he is dignified and symmetrical.
 Twenty-fourth, the gaps between his teeth are hidden.
 Twenty-fifth, his teeth are pure white and bright.
 Twenty-sixth, his throat is clean.
 Whatever food he eats, its flavor is always agreeable.
 Twenty-seventh, his tongue is so long and broad, it can lick his left or right ear.
 Twenty-eighth, his Brahmā voice is clear.
 Twenty-ninth, his eyes are deep blue.
 Thirtieth, he has eyes like a bull king that blink up and down together.
 Thirty-first, he has a white tuft of soft and shiny hair between his brows.
 It’s a fathom long when pulled, and it curls to the right when released, like a jeweled conch shell.
 Thirty-second, he has a fleshy knot on his crown.
 These are the thirty-two signs.’”